jtjenkins/my-school/README.md

 My School is released under the MIT license.

 ##Contributing to My School
-To contribue to My School, clone the repo, and set up your development environment for a Ruby on Rails stack with a MongoDB database (Vagrant configuration: COMING SOON)
+To contribue to My School, clone the repo, and set up your development environment for a Ruby on Rails stack with a PostgreSQL database (Vagrant configuration: COMING SOON)

 Write tests for all your changes and makes sure all commits pass automated testing.